Teaching languages at home from your laptop sounds like a dream, but there are some pitfalls to avoid for online language teachers.

 Plus you can set up scheduling software to show times you're not available.
 You can add lunch breaks and you can also set a maximum number of hours per day.
 This way you get a break between your lessons so you can come to each one feeling more refreshed.

-#2 Hiding Away In Your Online Teaching Cave
+#2 Don't Get Stuck Hiding Away In Your Online Teaching Cave

 So that you can be at your best for your students, you need to make time to go offline.
-One thing that has helped me is making time to do activities outside the house away from a screen.
+One of the online teaching tips that helped me most, is making time to do activities outside the house away from a screen.
 That can be something as simple as going for a walk.

 You can also schedule offline activities.
 For example, you could sign up for events happening in your community.
 Salsa dancing, book groups, volunteering, whatever it is.
 That way you're obliged to get outside and stay connected to the offline world.
 Plus you get a break from all that screen time teaching lessons.